-Research Seminar in Educational Foundations half unit GFDD 6555
+Research Seminar in Educational Foundations 0.5 unit GFDD 6555

-Research Seminar in Educational Foundations one unit A seminar course for MEd or MA students in a topic related to Educational Foundations.
+Research Seminar in Educational Foundations 1.0 unit A seminar course for MEd or MA students in a topic related to Educational Foundations.
 Topics will vary.
 May be taken more than once for credential credit.

-Special Topics in Educational Foundations half unit GFDD 6557

-Special Topics in Educational Foundations half unit GFDD 6558
+Special Topics in Educational Foundations 0.5 unit GFDD 6557 Special Topics in Educational Foundations 0.5 unit

-Special Topics in Educational Foundations one unit

-These courses are designed to allow students to study in greater depth a topic in Educational Foundations that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
-May be taken more than once for credential credit.
+Special Topics in Educational Foundations 1.0 unit These courses are designed to allow students to study in greater depth a topic in Educational Foundations that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
+Note: May be taken more than once for credential credit.